 Suggesting that a friend seek counseling can be a demonstration of caring and concern, not of judgment and condemnation.
-Tell your friend that you are concerned for his/her well-being, and would like to see him/her feeling more happy and content than is currently the case.
+Tell your friend that you are concerned for thier well-being, and would like to see them feeling more happy and content than is currently the case.
 Explain to your friend that although you are available to lend support, you are not a professional, and you believe that the assistance you can offer is limited.
-You can also offer to be with your friend while he/she makes a counseling appointment by phone or in person, and to walk him/her to the counseling center when it is time for the appointment.
+You can also offer to be with your friend while they make a counseling appointment by phone or in person, and to walk them to the counseling center when it is time for the appointment.
 On occasion students also feel more comfortable if a friend sits in on the first session.

 Potential Warning Signs